stable-inference/ai-inference-projects/llm-local-test/README.md

 - 3 GPUs → unstable on standard risers
 - SlimSAS + PCIe split (x8 + x4 + x4) → stable
-- 4GB GPUs can run LLMs with quantization
+- 4GB GPUs can run LLMs (only with quantization)

 👉 Main takeaway:
 Hardware setup matters more than expected